UBQ Materials

-UBQ Materials is an global manufacturing company created to convert mixed household waste including all organic content into a thermoplastic composite.
-The company's primary product, UBQ, material is a bio-based thermoplastic, sold in the form of tablets or masterbatch, that can replace or enhance conventional plastics in the manufacturing of durable or semi-durable products.
-UBQ material is used in several applications across many industries, specifically in building & construction, consumer durables, supply chain & logistics, automotive, and retail.
+UBQ Materials is a global manufacturing company created to convert mixed household waste including all organic content into a thermoplastic composite.
+The company's primary product, UBQ, is a bio-based thermoplastic sold in the form of tablets or masterbatch that can replace or enhance conventional plastics in the manufacturing of durable or semi-durable products.
+UBQ is used in several applications across many industries, specifically in building & construction, consumer durables, supply chain & logistics, automotive, and retail.
 In 2018, UBQ Materials Ltd. became a Certified B Corporation.

+In 2023, Time magazine listed UBQ technology as life-changing.

 History

 UBQ Materials was founded in 2012 by Yehuda Pearl (co-founder of Sabra), Jack (Tato) Bigio, and Eran Lev.
 The company developed and patented a process to convert mixed municipal solid waste, including organics, into a thermoplastic material known as UBQ.
 The proprietary and patented product and manufacturing method were developed, tested, and validated between 2012 and 2017.

 In 2013, Albert Douer, an experienced executive in construction materials and packaging manufacturing, joined the company as a senior strategic investor later becoming chairman of the board and CEO.
 In 2024, the company opened a full-scale production facility in Bergen op Zoom, the Netherlands.
 The plant can process more than 104,600 tonnes of municipal solid waste annually, converting it into up to 80,000 tonnes of UBQ.
 The Israel facility is now being used as a Research & Development facility.